JAmedeo/udacity-project-1/README.md

 cd udacity-project-1
 python3 movie_center.py
 ```
 That's it!
-If you have a Movie DB account favorite movies saved try and change the
+If you have a Movie DB account with favorite movies try opening the media_center.py file and alter the tmdb.User class with your own username and password.

 ## Credits